 Don’t Get Short Changed

 When I toured professionally in Nashville, I was a member of the American Federation of Musicians.
-For each of our live TV show performances, we named a different band member as band leader.
-This was so that person could collect a larger paycheck through the union as leader.
+For each of our live TV show performances, we named a different band member as a bandleader.
+This was so that person could collect a larger paycheck through the union as a leader.
 I think this is a good idea, but you don’t want to rely on it and you should beware of the possibility of getting shorted.

 For example, say there are 5 members in your band and you end up doing 4 TV dates in the calendar year.
 Simple math – one person isn’t going to get leader pay.
 The intentions were good but one band member never saw the payday that the other band members saw.
 That sets up the potential for resentment within the band which can be toxic.

 If you’re touring as a sideman for a major label artist, consider setting a goal for yourself to eventually become a bandleader of that or another band.
 This helps to develop your leadership skills and will open the doors to a multitude of opportunities.
 Touring with major label artists allows you to play with some of the best musicians in the world.

 If you’re the band leader and you book a show, on the day of the gig make sure you designate some time before the downbeat to get yourself into a music frame of mind.
 I have found myself struggling through the first couple of songs because I was still thinking about how I’d find the agent after the gig to give her back the parking passes, how I’d forgotten to get enough cash to pay the sub after the show, that I didn’t have time to eat dinner before the show and I wondered if I’d be able to eat before 10 pm, etc.

 These are not the kinds of thoughts you want running through your mind as you play your first solo.
 For me, all it takes is 10 minutes of silence and privacy to get into the musical frame of mind.
 At crowded venues this is hard to do – sometimes a bathroom stall is the most privacy you’ll get – but it works.